 Committee Composition/Communication

 Rebecca said how pleased she was to see so many parents attending the meeting.
-Being new to the role of Chair, Rebecca has been studying the PA Constitution which states there should be 8 members of the Committee.
+Being new to the role of Chair, Rebecca has been studying the PA Constitution which states there should be 8 members of the Committee and 6 to form a quorum.
 Going forward, she would like to achieve greater consistency for the PA meetings and asked if any of the attendees would be prepared to commit to attending most future meetings.
 The PA meetings will always be open to any parent who wishes to attend, whether to offer help or just to hear what is happening in terms of fundraising, and they do not need to feel any pressure to get involved in any event.
 However, it would be useful to have a regular core of additional parents who are prepared to attend the meetings and help provide a consistent process of planning.

 This led to discussion on having someone on the Committee responsible for communication to the rest of the parents through a system of Class Reps.
 It was felt that 2 reps per year would be a good starting point to enable the PA workload to be spread across a greater number of people and also to ensure that all parents are communicated to through someone they know rather than a Committee they may not be aware of.
 It was then felt that year groups would be able to work together on smaller fundraising projects, with perhaps an element of competition to see which group could raise the most funds!
-There would not be a need for Class Reps to attend PA meetings, unless they particularly wanted to, as they could feed back any reports to the Communication Representative of the Committee.
+There would not be a need for Class Reps to attend PA meetings, unless they particularly wanted to, as they could feed back any reports to the Communication Representative on the Committee.
 The following people have agreed to go back to their year groups to ask who they would like to see as their Class Rep:

 Reception : Sam Ward